hoannguyen02/self-js/interview-questions/common.md

 There are different models or methodologies in software development such as waterfall, agile.
 There are some common steps:
 - **Requirement analysis and resource planning:** This is a step where we identify goals, scopes of the project, clear requirements, estimate time and resources, etc.
 - **Design and prototype:** This is a step where we design and structure the software and make prototype for it.
-- **Development:** This is a step where we write code using various programming languages, tools.
+- **Development:** This is a step where we write code using programming languages, frameworks.
 - **Testing** This is a step where we test the software for errors, bugs, defects.
 - **Launching/publishing**: This is a step where we deploy/release the software to the customers.
 - **Maintaining & updating**: This is a step where we monitor, maintain the software, fixing bugs or updating new features.

 # Tell Me About a Software Development Project You Completed Successfully
 It is a betting/lottery project when I work abroad in Manila, Philippines.
 At that time, I didn't have much experience especially javascript library/frameworks such as Angular, React.
-I have to pick a framework for frontend project, after carefully consideration between Angular vs React, I decided to pick Angular, Basically it provide production built already for us.
+I have to pick a framework for frontend project, after carefully consideration between Angular vs React, I decided to pick Angular, Basically it provide production built  for us already.

 # How Do You Ensure Quality and Fix Errors?
 I use tools such as linter(tslint/eslint), type checker(typescript), spell checker, try to cover unit test for all functionalities/utils, self review and review by the team.